strognoff/restoam-asset/README.md

-# restoam
+# Resto Asset Management
-Repository for RestoAM, an Asset Management application hyper mega scalable
+Repository for RestoAM, Asset Management made in a scalable and cool way.